There are many factors to consider when purchasing a shoe, but one thing is non-negotiable: comfort.

-The thick sole is similar to that of the Hoka One One trainers.
+The thick sole is similar to that of Hoka One One models.
 It’s soft from heel to toe, giving you plenty of bounce without throwing off your balance.
 The Zero Drop platform makes the sole rock naturally, giving you a low-impact landing and helping you stay aligned.

-Even if your legs get tired, you’ll still feel a liveliness in your step.
-That’s because the AltraEGO midsole is designed to transfer energy efficiently.
+Even if your legs get tired, you’ll still feel a liveliness in your step from the AltraEGO midsole, designed to return energy efficiently.
 The GuideRail system supports your feet even when your form starts to suffer during a long run.

 The engineered knit upper is one of the most distinguishing features.
 In previous versions, it was made of mesh.
 Now it’s softer, giving you an experience that’s similar to sliding into a warm bed.

 Some knit running shoes can get warm, but these release heat near the toes.
 This keeps you cool and comfortable throughout your training session.